 We recommend that you add a dose of non-chlorine shock after you use your spa, to eliminate bacteria, perspiration and other organic matter brought in by bathers.

 You should check your bromine level at least once a week, just before using the spa.
 The ideal bromine level is between 2 and 6 ppm.
 There are two methods for measuring the free bromine levels: test strips are fast, but imprecise, or a test kit containing DPD tablets will give you a slower but more accurate result, as long as you follow the instructions carefully.

 The use of shocking agents is important, since bromine will act against bacteria each time the spa is used, but it will gradually become saturated (free bromine will react with the bacteria to form combined bromine instead, which is less effective).
 Shocking with non-Clorine shock the water will partially reverse the reaction and "release" some of the free bromine.

 Even though bromine is not sensitive to the pH of your water, you still need to adjust it to ensure good treatment stability.
 A good pH is between 7.0 and 7.6.

-If you notice that the TAC (total alkalinity) of the spa is too low, add a little pH stabilizer.
+If you notice that the TAC (total alkalinity) of the spa is too low, or if you find that your pH swings rapidly from one extreme to another, add some pH stabilizer.